 Well we did it, This little Pickle is 3 months old and we’re out of the “Forth Trimester”.
 I learnt a lot in these past 3 months, more than i’ve ever learnt in 3 months time before.
 It was a crazy, tiring, amazing, life changing time.
+I’m so glad we found a Newborn photographer to capture this special period.
 I didn’t really know what to expect with a baby, but that didn’t scare me.
 I knew that when I had my own I would just feel right and what I didn’t know I would quickly learn.
 Nonetheless, I’m so grateful I stumbled across this blog post about 4 month sleep regression last night!
 Any expectant mother would benefit from being aware of this phase in their baby’s development because a failure to combat it can result in a lot of sleepless nights.
 My best advice is to research it well in advance so that you are ready and prepared!
 Without further ado, here are a few of the things I found helpful…

 -You do not need as much as you think you do.
 It’s really fun and exciting to get everything set up when your waiting for that little one to arrive, and I love having all the stuff we will eventually need.
 But in these first three months the essentials were